sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/installation.md

 # Talos Cluster - Installation

 The installation of the Talos Kubernetes Cluster is done in multiple steps.
-The first step is to install the `talos-admin-pi` node.
+The first step is to install the `admin-pi` node.
 This node is used to manage the Talos Kubernetes Cluster.
-The `talos-admin-pi` node is installed and provisioned by Ansible.
+The `admin-pi` node is installed and provisioned by Ansible.

 The second step is to install the actual Talos nodes.
 These nodes are Raspberry Pi devices running Talos Linux.
 The nodes are not provisioned by Ansible.
 They run the Talos variant for Raspberry Pi directly.